 Also, there are many things to do in Tenerife, both in urban and rural areas, ranging from beach to mountain activities.
-Whatever kind of traveler you are, you’ll always find a perfect plan for you.
+Whatever kind of traveler you are, you’ll always find a perfect activity for you.

-Now, these are the 25 best things to do in Tenerife (Canary Islands).
+Without further ado, these are the 25 best things to do in Tenerife (Canary Islands).

 1. Mount Teide Volcano, the best thing to do in Tenerife